bjackman/sms-demo/README.md

 ### API

-There are three endpoints:
+There are three endpoints.
+Where it's required, authentication is done by setting an Authorization header to "Bearer <token>" where <token> is the Google ID token.

 - POST to /api/registerPhoneNumber.
+Register a new user.

   Body must be JSON like `{phoneNumber: foo,
   googleIdToken: bar}`.
 The Google ID token (which should be a standard JWT) is validated and a confirmation text is sent to `foo`.
 All the other details than the phone number (like the locale) are hard-coded.
 The Google User ID assocated with the token is then stored in the database along with the registered phone number.

-  Once you're registered, for subsequent requests you'll need to set an Authorization header to "Bearer <token>" where <token> is the Google ID token.

-- GET /api/me.
+- GET /api/me. (requires auth).
+Get the currently authenticated user.

   Returns {googleUserId: foo, phoneNumber: bar}

-- POST to /api/sendFact.
+- POST to /api/sendFact. (requires auth).
+Send fascinating cat fact.

   Sends a cat fact to the registered SMS number for the auth'd user.
 Also happens to return the fact in the response body.
 (But nobody wants to read cat facts over HTTP.
 Just wait for it to arrive on your phone via SMS.
 Much better.)

 ## TODOs